MichaelAquilina/Some-2D-RPG/TASKS.md

 Todo
 ----

+- [IP] - Refactoring of TiledMap namespace to support ILoadable and gracefully transition between Map changes.
+- [] - Add a property to all ILoadable classes 'Loaded' which specifies if the classes LoadContent() method has been called.
 - [] - Should DrawableSet accept non-drawable items like hit-bounding boxes?
 Maybe it should be more extensible in that regard
 - [] - Investigate imported tileset support (trx files) so that properties etc can be shared amognst multiple maps.
 - [IP] - Add transition capabilities in maps.
 Example_Map->Cave_Example